The project Engineer takes a hands-on approach to engineering tasks and is the most active executive at the working site.

-Project Engineer mainly there to support the Project Manager.
-He is supposed to stay on-site more than 70% of his duty in general.
+The Project Engineer is mainly there to support the Project Manager.
+He is supposed to stay on-site for more than 70% of his duty in general.

-Simply, he/she is the one who is going to grow to a Project Manager after some experience.
+They are the one who is going to grow into a Project Manager after some experience.

-Project Engineer should have an engineering degree in any faculty like Mechanical, Electrical, Civil, Architectural, etc. To be a project engineer is purely an experience-based job.
+Project Engineers should have an engineering degree in any faculty like Mechanical, Electrical, Civil, Architectural, etc. To be a project engineer is purely an experience-based job.

 Project Engineer | Roles & Responsibilities

-He/she is responsible for fieldwork, subcontractor, document submittals, Request for Information’s-RFI’s, Inspection Request’s – IR’s and of course importantly the procurement.
+They are responsible for fieldwork, subcontractor, document submittals, Request for Information’s-RFI’s, Inspection Request’s – IR’s, and, of course, importantly, the procurement.

-Project engineer also does paperwork and day to day site work simultaneously.
-He/she is one should escalate any issue to the project manager is unable to solve himself/herself.
-They have direct control on supervisors around the site.
+The project engineer also does paperwork, and day-to-day site works simultaneously.
+They should escalate any issue to the project manager and not solve it themself.
+They have direct control over supervisors around the site.

-He/she should be a qualified engineer and any project management certification like Project Management Professional – PMP® is highly appreciated for this role.
+They should be a qualified engineer, and any project management certification like Project Management Professional – PMP® is highly appreciated for this role.

 Job Descriptions – JD’s of a Project Engineer

-- Review all the plans, status reports before management meeting.
+- Review all the plans, status reports before the management meeting.